 109 It is estimated that around 2 million people are employed in such jobs, tasked with censoring politically sensitive content.
 Although this number might be inflated, it may be more the belief in their existence that counts.
-For more on this see 'The great firewall of china: Xi Jinping's internet shutdown', The Guardian, 29 June 2018, available at https://www.theguardian.com/news/2018/jun/29/the-great-firewall-of-china-xi-jinpings-internet-shutdown.
-Accessed 30 June 2018.
+For more on this see Elizabeth C Economy, 'The great firewall of china: Xi Jinping's internet shutdown' The Guardian (London, 29 June 2018) www.theguardian.com/news/2018/jun/29/the-great-firewall-of-china-xi-jinpings-internet-shutdown accessed 30 June 2018.

-110 Along with the phrase "grass mud horse".
-For a full account of this example, see Thompson, Tok.
-'Netizens, Revolutionaries, and the Inalienable Right to Internet' in Blank, T.J (ed.)
-Folk Culture in the Digital Age: The Emergent Dynamics of Human Interaction.
-Utah State University Press, 2012, pp. 45-69.
+Thompson, 'Netizens, Revolutionaries, and the Inalienable Right to Internet' in Trevor J Blank (ed), Folk Culture in the Digital Age: The Emergent Dynamics of Human Interaction (Utah State UP 2012) 45-69.